SkanderBahrini/MlOps-Projet-Setup/README.md

 The following instruction will guide you throughout the setup process:

-# Set up Docker
+ Set up Docker
 Source: https://docs.docker.com/engine/install/ubuntu/
-First, we need to install Docker on our virtual machine using the following commands.
+First, we must install Docker on our virtual machine using the following commands.
 - Update the packages list and install the required packages
 ```
 sudo apt-get update